 36) Another popular area in the West End is Byres Road and its surrounding lanes.
-Check out Dowanside Lane (Hanoi Bike Shop) and Ashton Lane (Brel, Ubiquitous Ship) in particular!
+Check out Dowanside Lane (Hanoi Bike Shop) and Ashton Lane (Brel, Ubiquitous Chip) in particular!

-37) If I’d live in the West End, I’d constantly brunch in one of the cafes along Great Western Road – Papercup, Tapa and Roots & Fruits are my all-time favourites, but I’ve also heard about a new vegan-friendly cafe called V&V. For more substantial vegan food, check out The Hug & The Pint, as I’ve heard its fantastic!
+37) If I’d live in the West End, I’d constantly brunch in one of the cafes along Great Western Road – Papercup, The V&V Cafe (vegan) and Roots & Fruits are my all-time favourites.
+For more substantial vegan food, check out The Hug & The Pint, as I’ve heard its fantastic!

 38) The city centre is full of restaurants to choose from, but I’d like to particularly highlight two of my favourite Italian restaurants here.
 One of them is called Paesano and serves literally the best pizza ever.
 The other is Sarti on Bath Street (although there are two more Sarti restaurants in the city centre).

-39) Finally, since I’ve recently moved to the Southside, I should recommend Pollokshaws Road to find food any time of the day.
-My favourite breakfast is served at Gusto & Relish – their vegan cooked breakfast is amazing, but so is anything serves at Tapa and the Glad Cafe.
-The Bungo is great for lunch or dining, as well as No Way Back.
-If you’re looking for authentic Indian food served in a family-owned, fully vegetarian restaurant, Ranjit’s Kitchen is for you!
+39) Finally, since I’ve recently moved to the Southside, I should recommend Pollokshaws Road to find food at any time of the day.
+You can get amazing breakfast, brunch or lunch at Gusto & Relish, Gnom, The Glad Cafe or Cafe Strange Brew.
+The Bungo is also great for lunch or dining, and if you’re looking for authentic Indian food served in a family-owned, fully vegetarian restaurant, Ranjit’s Kitchen is for you!